tomctm/devops-coding-challenge/README.md

 ### Deliverables

-- A forked Django repository with a `.gitlab-ci.yml` file containing your designed GitLab CI/CD pipeline or github-actions workflow
+- A cloned Django repository containing your designed Github Actions workflow(s)
 - Access granted to `iker.blanco@mrmilu.com` to the repo.
 - A markdown file named `DECISIONS.md` with an outline of your decisions so we can know why you did (or didn’t) do what you did :)
 - A markdown file named  `TODO.md` with an outline of the things that you would implement, fix, upgrade if you had more time.